swisspost/design-system/.changeset/violet-berries-reflect.md

 '@swisspost/design-system-demo': patch
 ---

-Complete property documentation for component intranet-header.
+Correcting and completing the property documentation for the component intranet-header.